rjdeliveryomaha/courierinvoice/README.md

 - Sets TicketNumber

-- Solves TicketPrice
+- Solves TicketPrice or uses the resource stored at the contract_runs end point if PriceOverride is ` true `

 - Submits tickets

-- Updates LastCompleted date
+- Updates LastCompleted date at the contract_runs end point

 Returns true on success, false, and optionally logs an error, on failure.